ENROLLMENT CLOSED! EMAIL IF YOU WANT IN TO THE WAITING LIST!

 Putting The Daily Lessons Into Practice...

-As well as downloadable backing tracks in MP3 format that you can use to practice with, each lesson also includes a one page Action Plan that you can use to guide you into practically transferring the teaching in each lesson to your bass.
+As well as downloadable backing tracks in MP3 format that you can use to practice with, each lesson also includes an Action Plan that you can use to guide you into practically transferring the teaching in each lesson to your bass.
 (The backing tracks are at different tempos so you can pick a tempo that's suitable to your ability level.)

 Here's A Weird Pyschological 'Hack'